Hayfield, Derbyshire: Transport

 While motor traffic through the village is lighter than in some other nearby settlements, such as New Mills and places along the A6, a section of the A624 Chapel-en-le-Frith to Glossop road, built in the 1970s to relieve the village centre, splits the community in two.
 Originally, the national speed limit applied on this part of the route but traffic is now restricted to 40 mph; a combined toucan/pegasus crossing offers pedestrians, cyclists and horse riders an alternative to the original and, now little-used, subway.
 The A6015 to New Mills makes a junction with the relief road near the village centre; traffic is limited to 30 mph and a zebra crossing also helps reduce to the risk to vulnerable road users.

-There is a bus station on the other side of the relief road from the village centre with regular bus services to Glossop, Chapel-en-le-Frith, New Mills, Buxton and Stockport; these are operated by Stagecoach Manchester and High Peak.
+There is a bus station on the other side of the relief road from the village centre with regular bus services to Glossop, Chapel-en-le-Frith, New Mills, Buxton and Stockport; these are operated by Stagecoach Manchester as part of TfGM's Bee Network, and High Peak.

 The nearest railway stations are Chinley and New Mills Central (on the Sheffield-Manchester route); New Mills Newtown (Buxton-Stockport-Manchester); and Glossop (Glossop-Hadfield-Manchester); the last three are accessible from Hayfield by bus.

-Until January 1970, there was a railway station in Hayfield, on the site of the current bus station, at the end of a branch line from New Mills Central station.
-This route's closure was one of the last recommended in 1963 by Richard Beeching's rationalisation programme.
+Until January 1970, there was a railway station in Hayfield, on the site of the current bus station, at the end of a branch line from New Mills Central station.The closure was one of the last of those recommended in 1963 as part of Richard Beeching's rationalisation programme to take place.

 Despite often-congested roads in and out of the Manchester conurbation, Hayfield remains a magnet for those who enjoy outdoor pursuits.
 The old railway trackbed now forms a popular 2.5 mi linear recreational route, the Sett Valley Trail.
-The bus station is at the eastern end of it where many walkers and horse riders visit; there is a car park, toilet and tourist information centre.
+The bus station is at the eastern end of it where many walkers and horse riders visit; there is a car park and toilet.

 The nearest major airport is Manchester, which chiefly offers holiday and other leisure flights.
 This convenience for passengers is bought at the cost of extensive overflying of the village by incoming flights, especially in the summer.